-Outdoor Education includes a three-day, twonight program at the start of Year 7.
-Foundation camping, bushwalking and beach skills are developed.
-During Year 7, day experiences include kayaking, beach safety, orienteering, a long bushwalk and winter skills.
+Year 7 Outdoor Education begins with a three-day, two-night program at the start of Year 7 in which foundation camping, bushwalking and beach skills are developed.
+During the year, students participate in a range of experiences including aquatic and beach safety, orienteering, a long bushwalk and winter skills.
 The year concludes with a three-day camp.
-Mountain biking, abseiling and lightweight camp craft are the key focus areas.
-The program is delivered in parallel with the Connections program.
+Coastal exploration, abseiling and lightweight camp craft are the key focus areas of this experience.
+The Outdoor Education program is delivered in parallel with the Connections program.

-In Term 1, Year 8 students have the opportunity to

-explore our local environments including costal, bush and bike, river and mountain environments to build practical skills in rafting, coasteering, mountain biking and surfing.
-October will see students undertake a guided multiday program in which students explore environments including river, island, alpine or coast to build on previous experiences and practical skills.
+In Term 1, Year 8 students have the opportunity to explore our local environments including coast, bush, river and mountain environments to build practical skills in rafting, coasteering, mountain biking and surfing.
+October will see students undertake a guided multi-day program in which students explore environments including river, island, alpine or coast to build on previous experiences and practical skills.